 - a.
-Except for those portions of Zone 4 outside the APA (see Policy 3.3.2.7(b)), neither new residential land uses, nor the intensification of Existing Land Uses shall be allowed within Zones 1 through 5, with the exception of the construction of a secondary dwelling unit. - b.
-Within those portions of Zone 4 that extend beyond the eastern boundary of the APA, new residential developments are required to meet the maximum intensities identified for both single-family and multi-family residential uses indicated in Table 3-2. - 1.
-Infill is allowed up to an average of the surrounding residential use, provided that other safety criteria identified in this plan are satisfied.
-Preserving the minimum amount of open space (as defined in Policy 3.3.2.12) is also encouraged. - c.
-Land uses shown as "conditional" should comply with all relevant criteria applied to the particular safety zone(s) in which they are proposed, as well as the conditions listed below. - 1.
-Land uses within safety zones 3 and 4 should be clustered, to the greatest extent practical, to preserve open space as specified in Table 3-2.
-(See Policy 3.3.2.11 for clustering criteria.)

-- 2. For Conditional Uses located in Safety Zones 2 through 5 that are not Existing Land Uses, ALUC review is requested in an ADVISORY-ONLY capacity, even if the proposed land use is considered consistent with an adopted general or specific plan.
+In Safety Zone 1, no new dwellings shall be constructed under any circumstance, with the exception of the construction of a secondary dwelling unit. - b.
+In Safety Zone 2 new dwellings are not recommended within the zone boundaries.
+However, due to the existing urban nature of the surrounding environs and the existing residential land use, infill may be allowed up to an average of the surrounding residential use (except for high density residential), provided that other safety criteria identified in this plan are satisfied (see Policy 2.7.5.7(a) for infill criteria).
+This policy does not apply to the construction of a secondary dwelling unit. - c.
+Other land uses listed as "conditional" (e.g., short-term and long-term lodging facilities) should comply with all relevant conditions applied to the particular safety zone(s) in which they are proposed, as well as the conditions listed below. - 1.
+Land uses within safety zones 3 through 5 should be clustered, to the greatest extent practical, to preserve open space as specified in Table 3-2.
+(See Policy 3.3.2.10 for clustering criteria.) - For Conditional Uses located in Safety Zones 2 through 6 that are not Existing Land Uses, ALUC review is requested in an ADVISORY-ONLY capacity, even if the proposed land use is considered consistent with an adopted general or specific plan.
 (See Policy 2.6.1.
 Actions Requiring ALUC Review and 2.7.3.1 Initial Review of General Plan Consistency.) - 3.
 An ALUC Advisory-Only review shall consist of the following: - i.
 Review of project by ALUC staff and Commission at the next regularly scheduled meeting.
 The purpose of the meeting is to identify any design or locational strategies that could improve the survivability of building inhabitants in the event of an aircraft collision.
 Such features may include allowing fewer people per acre (site-wide average) than what is allowed for that particular safety zone, project relocation, clustering development to preserve open space, or other features that may be identified by the applicant, jurisdiction, or ALUC. - ii.
-Conditions will be considered to be met upon the completion of project review by the ALUC, which includes an adopted resolution identifying any features recommended for incorporation by the jurisdiction with ultimate approval authority (e.g., Planning Commission, City Council, or Special District Board). - d.
-Secondary units, as defined by state law, shall be not be included in density calculations, and may be constructed on existing, non-conforming residential parcels. - e.
-No restrictions on residential development shall apply to the portions of Zones 6 and 7 that extend beyond the boundary of the APA.
+Conditions are will be considered to be met upon the completion of project review by the ALUC, which includes an adopted resolution identifying that all applicable criteria are met, as well as any design features recommended for incorporation by the jurisdiction with ultimate project approval authority (i.e., Planning commission, City Council, or Special District Board). - d.
+Secondary unites, as defined by state law, shall be exclude from density calculations, and may be constructed on existing, non-conforming residential parcels. - e.
+In Safety Zones 6 and 7, residential development is not restricted.

-3.3.2.8 Nonresidential Development Criteria
+3.3.2.7 Nonresidential Development Criteria

 The following criteria apply to most proposed nonresidential development.
-Separate or additional criteria for land uses of special concern are described in Policy 3.3.2.9.
-For the purposes of the ALUCP, the primary measure of risk exposure for people on the ground in the event of an aircraft accident is the number of people concentrated in areas most susceptible to aircraft accidents.
+Separate or additional criteria for land uses of special concern are described in Policy 3.3.2.8.
+For the purposes of the ALUCP, the primary measure of risk exposure for people on the ground in the event of an aircraft accident is based in the number of people concentrated in areas most susceptible to the risk of aircraft accidents.